Dave-team/Knowledge-base/Business principles.md

 - Do we need to do it now?
 - Do we have something similar already that might do the same thing?
 - Can we do it better (more efficient, less costs, simpler)
 - Can we do something else?
-Always be ready to eleborate on different approaches you considered
+Always be ready to elaborate on different approaches you considered
 - Especially when deeply involved in a project, take these steps back and look at the issue holistically
 - What are the risks involved and how can we mitigate those?
 Think about
     - Known-knowns: project scope and requirements
-    - Known-unknowns: recognized risks to the project
+    - Known-unknowns: recognised risks to the project
     - Unknown-unknowns: where we get blind-sided - things we don't know and might hit us
     - Unknown-knowns: bad assumptions, the things you think you know but actually don't
 - Think about second and subsequent order effects.
     - What is involved with this decision
     - How do these things interact?
     - What effects will the decision have?
 Think about what might happen if I were wrong
 - Check in with others to stress test your thinking and see if there is a better way.
 Get feedback early and often.
-Socializing your work will help you refine, develop, and evangelize it.
+Socialising your work will help you refine, develop, and evangelise it.
 Don't overthink things
 - Remember that I don't need to solve all problems.
 Often, the problem should be handed to someone else.

 ## Think critically